phaedon/smile-explorer/README.md

 bazel test ...
 ```

 This library, and the `explorer` binary, works on MacOS and Linux.
+On Ubuntu, you may need to install these graphics libraries because of the dependency on GLFW and OpenGL3:

+`sudo apt-get install xorg-dev libgl1-mesa-dev`

 (The explorer is not yet supported on Windows, because it uses GLFW, which was recently added to the BCR without Windows support.
 See the [Bazel build rule here](https://github.com/bazelbuild/bazel-central-registry/blob/main/modules/glfw/3.3.9/patches/add_build_file.patch) for context.)